anthonyharrison/sbom-manager/README.md

   - Is my organisation impacted by vulnerability Z with component X?
   - Does my project use version X of component Y?
   - What version(s) of component Y is being used?
   - What vulnerabilities exist within my product?
-And what needs to be fixed
+And what needs to be fixed?

 Is my organisation impacted by vulnerability Z with component X?